DroidScript/Docs/files/markup/README.md

  */
 ```

-The above markup includes two sample codes with the titles **Zip Folder** and **Fixed Size**.
+The above markup includes two samples with the titles **Zip Folder** and **Fixed Size**.

 ## Methods

-The methods can be found just below the Long Description (if any) or below the Header Part (if there is no Long Description).
+The methods are defined after the Header section and after the Long Description, if present.

-Each methods is a function definition which has the same markup comments as the Header Part except the method name is now enclosed in three (3) consecutive hash (#).
+Each method is a function definition which has the same markup comments as the Header Part except the method name is now enclosed in three (3) consecutive hash (#).

 And since it has the same markup format as the Header Part, each method definition contains information about the **Method Name**, **Method Description**, and **Initialization**.
 The **Initialization** also contains information about parameter description and the return data type.